Bayard Rustin: Influence on the civil rights movement

 Rustin served as an unidentified member of the American Friends Service Committee's task force to write "Speak Truth to Power: A Quaker Search for an Alternative to Violence", published in 1955.
 This was one of the most influential and widely commented upon pacifist essays in the United States.
 Rustin had wanted to keep his participation quiet, as he believed that his known sexual orientation would be used by critics as an excuse to compromise the 71-page pamphlet when it was published.
 It analyzed the Cold War and the American response to it, and recommended non-violent solutions.

 Rustin took leave from the War Resisters League in 1956 to advise minister Martin Luther King Jr. of the Baptist Church on Gandhian tactics.
-King was organizing the public transportation boycott in Montgomery, Alabama, which became known as the Montgomery bus boycott.
+King was organizing the Montgomery bus boycott.
 According to Rustin, "I think it's fair to say that Dr. King's view of non-violent tactics was almost non-existent when the boycott began.
 In other words, Dr. King was permitting himself and his children and his home to be protected by guns."
 Rustin convinced King to abandon the armed protection, including a personal handgun.
 In a 1964 interview with Robert Penn Warren for the book Who Speaks for the Negro?, Rustin also reflected that his integrative ideology began to differ from King's.
 He believed a social movement "has to be based on the collective needs of people at this time, regardless of color, creed, race."

 The following year, Rustin and King began organizing the Southern Christian Leadership Conference (SCLC).
-Many African American leaders were concerned that Rustin's sexual orientation and past Communist membership would undermine support for the civil rights movement.
+Many African-American leaders were concerned that Rustin's sexual orientation and past Communist membership would undermine support for the civil rights movement.
 After the organization of the SCLC, Rustin and King planned a civil rights march adjacent to the 1960 Democratic National Convention in Los Angeles.
-This did not sit well with U.S. Representative Adam Clayton Powell Jr. Powell threatened to leak to the press rumors of a fake affair between Rustin and King.
-King, acting in his interests, canceled the march, and Rustin left his position in the SCLC.
-King received criticism for this action from Harper's magazine, which wrote about him, "Lost much moral credit ... in the eyes of the young".
+This did not sit well with U.S. Representative Adam Clayton Powell Jr., who threatened to leak to the press rumors of a fake affair between Rustin and King.
+King canceled the march, and Rustin left his position in the SCLC.
+King received criticism for this action from Harper's magazine, which wrote about him: "Lost much moral credit ... in the eyes of the young."
 Although Rustin was open about his sexual orientation and his convictions were a matter of public record, the events had not been discussed widely beyond the civil rights leadership.
 Rustin did not let this setback change his direction in the movement.